lzag/pocket-manager/README.md

-# pocket-manager
+# Pocket Content Manager
-Manager of saved websites on Pocket
+## sManager of saved websites on Pocket
 Created with:
 PHP
 JavaScript